Many companies featured on Money advertise with us. Opinions are our own, but compensation and

 What is a cash-out refinance?

-Cash-out refinancing is a way for you to convert some of your home's equity into cash.
-As a result, the equity you have in your home will decrease, but you'll have cash on hand without having to take out a loan or open up a new line of credit.
+As a result, the equity you have in your home will decrease, but you'll have cash on hand without having to take out a personal loan or open up a new line of credit.
 A cash-out refinance differs from a traditional home refinance, where you're essentially just obtaining a new mortgage to get a better interest rate or longer repayment period.
 If you're looking for a simple traditional refinance and don't need money upfront, check out our picks for the best mortgage refinance options.

 How does a cash-out refinance work?

-Returning to the previous example, let's say the person with $150,000 in equity in their $250,000 home needed $50,000 in cash for an emergency medical expense.
-After a cash-out refinance, they would have the $50,000 in cash, but the equity in their home would now be $100,000.
+Returning to the previous example, let's say the person with $150,000 in equity in their $250,000 would be able to get a maximum cash-out amount of $120,000 (80% of $150,000).
+If they needed only $50,000 in cash for an emergency medical expense, they would be able to refinance and have $100,000 remaining in home equity.

-It’s very important to understand that opting for a cash-out refinance doesn't mean your old mortgage is simply adjusted.
-Rather, your mortgage is replaced with an entirely new one.
+It’s important to understand that opting for a cash-out refinance doesn't mean your old mortgage is simply adjusted.
+Rather, your mortgage is replaced with an entirely new loan.
 If interest rates have risen since you secured your previous mortgage, you'll likely find yourself paying more each month than you did before.
 While a traditional refinance typically lowers your monthly mortgage payment, a cash-out refinance tends to have the opposite effect.

 Ads by Money.
 We may be compensated if you click this ad.AdAds by Money disclaimer